Artificial intelligence tools for information retrieval, research, and teaching

 Tools for Assisting with Reading Articles and Organizing Information

 This tool allows users to upload PDF files, receive explanations about their content, and ask follow-up questions.
+It is now also possible to receive explanations of graphs and formulas simply by highlighting them on the screen, as well as to upload articles directly from Zotero for analysis and processing.
 These functions are available at no cost and without limits.
 A paid account also enables users to receive summaries and save all explanations.
 Registration is required to start using the tool.

 Link: https://www.explainpaper.com/dashboard